YK12321/Budgeteer/readme.md

 ### HTTP Server: cpp-httplib
 **Why?** Lightweight, header-only library requiring no external dependencies.
 Provides clean REST API implementation with built-in CORS support, perfect for rapid prototyping while maintaining production-level performance.

-### Frontend: HTML5, CSS3, Vanilla JavaScript
+### Frontend: HTML, CSS, and JavaScript
-**Why?** Zero dependencies mean zero overhead.
-Vanilla JavaScript eliminates framework bloat, resulting in faster load times and better performance on low-end devices.
+**Why?** We chose HTML, CSS, and JavaScript for the frontend to create a simple, accessible, and responsive user interface.
+Zero dependencies mean zero overhead, resulting in faster load times and better performance on low-end devices.
 This accessibility focus ensures our solution reaches families who need it most.

 ### AI Integration: GPT-4o-mini (via GitHub Models API)
-**Why?** Cost-effective and efficient.
+**Why?** We used GPT-4o-mini for the AI system running the app because it is cheap and efficient.
 GPT-4o-mini offers strong natural language understanding at a fraction of the cost of larger models.
 Our hybrid approach combines local processing for basic searches with AI for complex queries, optimizing both cost and performance.

 ### Database: CSV with Custom Search Algorithm
 **Why?** Given the competition dataset format, we built an intelligent search engine using Levenshtein distance for fuzzy matching.
 This allows users to find "organization milk" even when searching for "organic milk", significantly improving usability.